danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

 date: 2019-04-15 20:40
 ---

 We'd camped next to another cycle tourer from England when we arrived the night before.
-He'd seen us arrive and invited us to camp with him, so we spent some time in the morning packing down at a leisurely pace while he told us he was cycling to China, and teaching English along the way.
+He'd seen us arrive and invited us to camp with him, so we spent some time in the morning packing down at a leisurely pace while he told us he was cycling to China and teaching English along the way.

 {% figure %}
   {% img src: 20160622-DSCF8172, alt: Officially entering Italy. %}